sufian015/Excel-business-math-and-statistics/README.md

 # Excel with math and statistics
 How could you calculate different types formulas of business math and statistics in excel that are shown in this repository.

-## Data-Driven Insights and Financial Analysis Projects

-Welcome to my GitHub profile!
-Here, I demonstrate my ability to turn raw data into meaningful insights.
-I specialize in financial analysis, market research, and statistical evaluations, using data visualization and programming to solve real-world problems.
-Below are some highlights:

 ### Featured Projects
 1. **Movie Industry Financial Analysis**